NEONScience/NEON-Data-Skills/tutorials-in-development/GEE/01_Visualizing_AOP_Data/1a_Explore_Rasters_SRER.md

 ![SRER Layers](SRER_layers.png)

-If you click anywhere inside the AOP map (where there is data), you will see the 426 spectral bands as a bar chart displayed for each of the layers in the Inspector window in the top-right window of the code editor.
+If you click anywhere inside the AOP map (where there is data), you will see the 426 spectral bands as a bar chart displayed for each of the layers in the Inspector window (top-right corner of the code editor).
 You can see the spectral values for different layers by clicking on the arrow to the left of the layer name (eg. SRER 2018).
 Note that these are just shown as band #s, and you can't tell from the chart what the wavelengths are.
 We will convert the band numbers to wavelengths in the next lesson!

 ![SRER Spectral Values](SRER_inspector.png)